 All of us, it seems, are zinging along these days at a million miles an hour.
 In many families, parents and kids sprint to keep up with what might be described as hyper-scheduled, overly connected, and perpetually rushed lives.
 When do we have time to stop and smell the flowers?
-Or to even be outside, let alone admire and think about the flowers?
-As research suggests and many families believe, it is important to counterbalance the rush by practicing mindfulness in our daily lives.
-Families and healthcare providers increasingly recognize its role in promoting healthy, resilient kids.
+Families and healthcare providers increasingly recognize the importance of teaching kids mindfulness to promote their health, resilience and well-being.

 What is mindfulness?
 You may hear this word used often, but be unfamiliar with the meaning.
 This simple term captures what is an ancient approach to broadening one's awareness of the present moment through practices like: